Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Preliminaries

-is naturally equipped with the structure of a good Riemannian orbifold.
-Since $H$ is a symmetric space of rank one, we call $Y$ a \textit{locally symmetric good orbifold of rank one}.
-This notion is a natural extension of the notion of locally symmetric spaces of rank one.
-The orbifold $Y$ inherits all geometric properties of $H$ that are $\Gamma$-invariant.
-Vice versa, several geometric entities of $Y$ can be understood as the $\Gamma$-equivalence class of the corresponding geometric entity on $H$.
-In particular, the geodesics on $Y$ correspond to $\Gamma$-equivalence classes of geodesics on $H$, and the unit tangent bundle $SY$ of $Y$ is the orbit space of the induced $\Gamma$-action on the unit tangent bundle $SH$.
-Let $\pi\colon H\to Y$ and $\pi\colon SH\to SY$ denote the canonical projection maps.
-Then the \textit{geodesic flow} on $Y$ is given by
+is naturally endowed with the structure of a good Riemannian orbifold.
+We call $Y$ a \textit{two-dimensional hyperbolic good orbifold}.
+The orbifold $Y$ inherits all geometric properties of $\h$ that are $\Gamma$-invariant.
+Vice versa, several geometric entities of $Y$ can be understood as the $\Gamma$-equivalence class of the corresponding geometric entity on $\h$.
+In particular, the unit tangent bundle $SY$ of $Y$ can be identified with the orbit space of the induced $\Gamma$-action on the unit tangent bundle $S\h$ of $\h$.

+We consider all geodesics to be parametrized by arc length.
+For $v\in S\h$ let $\gamma_v$ denote the (unit speed) geodesic on $\h$ determined by $\gamma'_v(0)=v$.
+The (unit speed) geodesic flow on $\h$ will be denoted by $\Phi$, hence

+Let $\pi\colon \h\to Y$ and $\pi\colon S\h\to SY$ denote the canonical projection maps (there will be no danger in using the same notation for both).
+Then the geodesic flow on $Y$ is given by